Born in Carmarthenshire, Wales, Katie Morgan is an international concert flautist.

 A recipient of several awards and prizes, such as the ABRSM 'High Scorer' whilst in her youth, Kate is a previous prize-winner of the International Young Artist Competition (2004), and is also proud to be a Trevor James International Flute Artist.
 Although her performing career has primarily been in the context of a concert soloist, Katie also has experience of chamber and orchestral work.
 Katie is also experienced in performing all genres of flute music - classical, contemporary (extended techniques, etc.), light jazz, folk, new age.

 In addition to being a professional flautist holding traditional Music qualifications, Kate's sharp intellect and eclectic interests have also subsequently led her to follow a parallel career in law, journalism and academia, whilst also working as a performing musician and a music teacher.
-Kate writes for the BBC, and also holds a University of London Masters Degree in Medical Law from Queen Mary University, London.
+Kate has been a music writer for the BBC, and also holds a Masters in Law with Distinction from University of Law, and a Masters Degree in Medical Law from Queen Mary University, London.